Autonomous robot: Legislation

 In March 2016, a bill was introduced in Washington, D.C., allowing pilot ground robotic deliveries.
 The program was to take place from September 15 through the end of December 2017.
 The robots were limited to a weight of 50 pounds unloaded and a maximum speed of 10 miles per hour.
 In case the robot stopped moving because of malfunction the company was required to remove it from the streets within 24 hours.
 There were allowed only 5 robots to be tested per company at a time.
 A 2017 version of the Personal Delivery Device Act bill was under review as of March 2017.

 In February 2017, a bill was passed in the US state of Virginia via the House bill, HB2016, and the Senate bill, SB1207, that will allow autonomous delivery robots to travel on sidewalks and use crosswalks statewide beginning on July 1, 2017.
 The robots will be limited to a maximum speed of 10 mph and a maximum weight of 50 pounds.
 In the states of Idaho and Florida there are also talks about passing the similar legislature.

-It has been discussed that robots with similar characteristics to invalid carriages (e.g. 10 mph maximum, limited battery life) might be a workaround for certain classes of applications.
-If the robot was sufficiently intelligent and able to recharge itself using the existing electric vehicle (EV) charging infrastructure it would only need minimal supervision and a single arm with low dexterity might be enough to enable this function if its visual systems had enough resolution.

 In November 2017, the San Francisco Board of Supervisors announced that companies would need to get a city permit in order to test these robots.
 In addition, the Board banned sidewalk delivery robots from making non-research deliveries.